jillesca/nso-restconf-dns-example/README.md

 The only thing you need to do are the steps described below, and then play with the python script.

 This example is based on: `$NCS_DIR/examples.ncs/development-guide/basic-automation/showcase_rc.py`

+### Jupyter Notebook

+For a step-by-step guide, use the [README Jupyter Notebook](README.ipynb) where you can easily see the `REST` operations, paths and payloads used.

+The rest of the instructions below are the same to what you find on the jupyter notebook.

 ### Setup environment variables